BIRSBiointegration/whitePaper/manuscript.md

 ### Strategies for benchmarking

-Benchmarking multi-modal methods on typical multi-modal datasets is inherently difficult, as ground truth is rarely known.
-Known truth can be simulated by generating *in silico* high-throughput data, but in the context of data integration, the simulation of a realistic covariance structure across features and across data modalities is challenging [@doi:10.1093/bioinformatics/bty1054] and rely on an underlying statistical model that may introduce further biases into benchmark studies.
+Benchmarking multi-modal methods is inherently difficult, as ground truth is rarely known.
+Known truth can be simulated by generating *in silico* high-throughput data, but in the context of data integration, the simulation of a realistic covariance structure across features and across data modalities is challenging [@doi:10.1093/bioinformatics/bty1054] and must rely on an underlying generative model that may introduce further biases into benchmark studies.
 Another strategy is to use cross-validation within a study, or conduct cross-study validation to assess whether solutions found by multi-modal methods generalize to held-out observations or held-out studies.
 The latter was somewhat attempted in the spatial proteomics cross-study hackathon, but where ground truth was unknown (@ref{sec:proteomics}).

 <!--.
 Moreover, these simulations can inadvertently embed the same underlying assumptions as the computational methods employed for analysis, introducing further biases into benchmark studies.
 Therefore, high-throughput datasets with a known ground truth are also critical for multi-omics studies and robust testgrounds for future hackathon studies that were widely discussed throughout the workshop.-->